pkNFTapi/README.md/README.md

 # pkNFT
 programmable knowledge as private key

-The pkNFT project is an innovative NFT platform designed to leverage the power of blockchain technology to manage multiple types of assets, provide secure data storage, and ensure immutable royalty payments to creators.
+The <b>pkNFT</b> project is an innovative NFT platform designed to leverage the power of blockchain technology to manage multiple types of assets, provide secure data storage, and ensure immutable royalty payments to creators.
 The platform is divided into three main components: pkNFT, NFTapi, and NFroyalT.
 Each component plays a crucial role in creating a comprehensive and secure NFT ecosystem. pkNFT

 pkNFT stands for "prompt knowledge" as "private key," encapsulating its dual functionality.
 This component is responsible for managing various types of digital assets, including ERC-20 and ERC-721 tokens.
 It ensures secure storage and control over AI prompts and agents within the ecosystem.